Language Model-Based Paired Variational Autoencoders for Robotic Language Learning: Related Work

 \subsection{Bidirectional Translation}

 Very few embodied language learning approaches are capable of flexibly translating in both directions, hence, bidirectional.
+While unidirectional approaches are feasible for smaller datasets, we aim to research architectures that can serve as large-scale multimodal foundation models and solve multiple tasks in different modalities.
+By generating a discrete set of words, bidirectional models can also provide feedback to a user about the information contained within its continuous variables.
+By providing rich language descriptions, rather than only performing actions, such models can contribute to explainable AI (XAI) for non-experts.
+For a comprehensive overview of the field of XAI, readers can refer to the survey paper by Adadi and Berrada \cite{surveyxai}.

-Ogata et al. \cite{ogata2007parametricbias} present a model that is aimed at articulation and allocation of arm movements by using a parametric bias to bind motion and language.
+In one of the early examples of bidirectional translation, Ogata et al. \cite{ogata2007parametricbias} present a model that is aimed at articulation and allocation of arm movements by using a parametric bias to bind motion and language.
 The method enables the robot to move its arms according to given sentences and to generate sentences according to given arm motions.
 The model shows generalisation towards motions and sentences that it has not been trained with.
 However, it fails to handle complex sentences.

 Antunes et al. \cite{antunes2019multitimescale} introduce the multiple timescale long short-term memory (MT-LSTM) model in which the slowest layer establishes a bidirectional connection between action and language.
 The MT-LSTM consists of two components, namely language and action streams, each of which is divided into three layers with varying timescales.
 The two components are bound by a slower meaning layer that allows translation from action to language and vice versa.
 The approach shows limited generalisation capabilities.